-The IPCC AR5 offers a FOLU gross value for the tropics of ca. 8.4 PgCO2.yr-1 (2000-2007) (Fig 11.8 in AR5, Smith et al., 2014) (Fig S1, Supplement) which corresponds to Baccini's estimates using Houghton's bookkeeping model.
-This value is in the upper range of the Hotspots gross FOLU emissions: 6 (3.8-10) PgCO2e.yr-1 (2000-2005), and higher than the mean gross FOLU emissions from all the other datasets (approx. 6 PgCO2e.yr-1) (Table 2).
-The time periods are not identical and we do not compare the same gases (i.e. the bookkeeping model focuses on CO2 only, while we run a multi-gas assessment).
-However, the differences mainly relate to unreported choices behind the inclusion/exclusion of emission sources and the description of their methods, in the AR5.
-Thus, the 8.4 PgCO2.yr-1 gross estimate does not include fire, and has larger contributions from shifting cultivation (2.35 PgCO2.yr-1) and wood-harvesting (2.49 PgCO2.yr-1), than the deforestation and woodharvesting emissions in the Hotspots selected datasets (Figure 2).
-Numbers used in Figure 11.8 also exclude other gross emissions offered in Baccini et al. (2012), which is the citation used in Fig. 11.8.
-Explicit, complete, and transparent documentation is encouraged for the next AFOLU figures in the IPCC Assessment Reports.
-Another consideration of AFOLU estimates in the Assessment Reports relates to the use of the bookkeeping model to estimate land use, land use change and forest (LULUCF) emissions.
-As useful as this model is, its framework does not follow the IPCC AFOLU guidelines (IPCC, 2006), particularly regarding the concept of managed land.
-Thus, forests that are on managed land but are not suffering from direct human activities are considered carbon neutral (Houghton pers. comm.).
-Partly because of that, the net emission estimates of LULUCF from Houghton et al. (2012) used in the AR5 (4.03 PgCO2.yr-1 2000-2009) differ from LULUCF country reports for the same period, which are close to zero (Grassi and Dentener, 2015; Federici et al., 2016).
-The use of IPCC compliant models for the IPCC Assessment Reports, or/and some documentation that warned about these inconsistencies, would be useful in future assessments.
+The IPCC AR5 offers a FOLU gross value for the tropics of ca. 8.4 PgCO2.yr-1 (2000-2007) 321 (Fig 11.8 in AR5, Smith et al., 2014) (Fig S1, SI) which corresponds to Baccini's estimates 322 using Houghton's bookkeeping model.
+This value is in the upper range of our gross FOLU 323 emissions: 6 (3.8-10) PgCO2e.yr-1 (2000-2005), and higher than the mean gross FOLU 324 emissions from all the other datasets (approx. 6 PgCO2e.yr-1) (Table 2).
+The time periods are 325 not identical and we do not compare the same gases (e.g. the bookkeeping model focuses on 326 CO2 only, while we run a multi-gas assessment).
+However, the differences mainly relate to 327 unreported choices behind the inclusion/exclusion of emission sources and the description of 328 their methods, in the AR5.
+Thus, the 8.4 PgCO2.yr-1 gross estimate does not include fire, and 329 has larger contributions from shifting cultivation (2.35 PgCO2.yr-1) and wood-harvesting (2.49 330 PgCO2.yr-1), than the deforestation and wood-harvesting emissions in our selected datasets 331 (Figure 2).
+Numbers used in Figure 11.8 also exclude other gross emissions offered in Baccini 332 et al. (2012), which is the citation used in Fig. 11.8.
+Explicit, complete, and transparent 333 documentation is encouraged for the next AFOLU figures in the IPCC Assessment Reports.
+334 Another consideration of AFOLU estimates in the Assessment Reports relates to the use of 335 the bookkeeping model to estimate land use, land use change and forest (LULUCF) 336 emissions.
+As useful as this model is, its framework does not follow the IPCC AFOLU 337 guidelines (IPCC, 2006), particularly regarding the concept of managed land.
+Thus, forests 338 that are on managed land but are not suffering from direct human activities are considered 339 340 carbon neutral (Houghton pers. comm.).
+Partly because of that, the net emission estimates of LULUCF from Houghton et al., (2012) used in the AR5 (4.03 PgCO2.yr-1, 2010) contrast with 341 the LULUCF estimates produced by country reports submitted to the UNFCCC for the same 342 year, which are close to zero (Grassi and Dentener, 2015).
+The use of IPCC compliant models 343 for the IPCC Assessment Reports, or/and some documentation that warned about these 344 inconsistencies, would be useful in future assessments.
+345

-Emissions in the agricultural sector are mostly net, since sink effects in the soils are small and frequently temporal (USEPA, 2013; Smith et al., 2014).
-Comparisons against global agricultural emissions show that for the year 2000, global estimates more than doubled the Hotspots values (i.e. 5 and 5.5 PgCO2e.yr-1 vs ca. 2 PgCO2e.yr-1 in all datasets) (Tubiello et al., 2015) (Table 2), suggesting larger contributions of agricultural emissions from non-tropical countries.
-Unexplained methodological differences such as the inclusion or not of indirect emissions and the lack of an exhaustive list of the variables included in the agricultural emissions, difficult further comparisons.
+347 Emissions in the agricultural sector are mostly net, since sink effects in the soils are small and frequently temporal (USEPA, 2013; Smith et al., 2014).
+Comparisons against global 348 agricultural emissions show that for the year 2000, global estimates more than doubled our 349 values (e.g. 5 and 5.5 PgCO2e.yr-1 vs ca. 2 PgCO2e.yr-1 in all datasets) (Tubiello et al., 2015) 350 (Table 2), suggesting larger contributions of agricultural emissions from non-tropical 351 352 countries.
+Unexplained methodological differences such as the inclusion or not of indirect emissions and the lack of an exhaustive list of the variables included in the agricultural 353 emissions, difficult further comparisons.
+354

-3.2 Disaggregated gross emissions: contributions of the emission sources
+356 3.2 Disaggregated gross emissions: contributions of the emission sources